widged/gb-elm-language/en/intro/03-static type.md

 ## Type annotations

 Though it is not mandatory, it is best practice to always add type annotations.
-Type annotations are for you, the programmer.
-Type annotations improve code by helping you think about what the function should be doing, and serve as compiler-verified documentation.
-They provide clear documentation as to ow many arguments a function takes, what their types are, what order to pass them, and what the return type is.
+The annotation is a form of documentation, which is verified by the compiler.
+They provide clear information as to how many arguments a function takes, what their types are, what order to pass them, and what the return type is.
+In the early stages of a program, type annotations help you think about what the function should be doing.
 In the long run, they improve the reliability, clarity, and scalability of your programs.

 ```elm
 add : Int -> Int -> Int
 add x y = x + y
 ```

 Any type annotation must include a `:` and the type of the value returned.
 The `:` means "has type".
+Types always begin with a capital letter (or open parenthesis).

 With functions that accept arguments, the argument types are added before the result value type.
 Each argument type is followed by a `->` that can be read as “returns”.
 Think of the rightmost type as the type of the return value, and the others as arguments.
 The pattern is then `function name : 1st arg type -> 2nd arg type -> return type`

-Types always begin with a capital letter (or open parenthesis). (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md))

-#### No parameters.
-Just return value

 ```elm
 answer : Int
 answer = 42
 ```

-You can read "answer has type Int; answer equals forty-two". (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md)))
+This reads as `answer` has type Int; answer equals "forty-two". (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md)))

-#### Parameters and a return value

 ```elm
 greeting : String -> String